- Useful examples

 Each command can have several

 execute sections.
 Each of this sections defines several execution parameters.
 There are parameters of two types: required and optional.
-Optional parameters can have default values and could be ommited when the command is started, while required cannot have default values and they are mandatory.
-Any two execute sections of the command should have different (by types) lists of required parameters.
+Optional parameters can have default values and could be ommited when the command is started, while required can not have default values and are mandatory.
+Two execute sections of the command should have different (by types) lists of required parameters.
 One execute section can invoke another execute section.
 Each execute section should return either values of